Click on a link below to jump to the relevant section:

 Zefyr Lisowski is a poet, interdisciplinary artist, and educator from North Carolina.
 She holds an MFA in Poetry from Hunter College and has been the recipient of fellowships from Tin House Writers Workshop, the Center for the Humanities’ Adjunct Incubator Grant, and more.
 Zefyr’s the author of the short poetry collection Blood Box (Black Lawrence Press, 2019) and is a poetry co-editor at Apogee Journal.
 She’s especially excited about trans and queer competency in higher education; de-colonial and anti-oppressive practices; writing across disciplines; and issues of accessibility in writing center spaces, among other topics.

-Kimberly Y. Liu is a writer, translator, and educator from Beijing.
-She holds an MFA in Fiction Writing and Literary Translation from Columbia University, where she also taught creative writing, and a BA in English Literature from Smith College.
-Her work has appeared in Gulf Coast, Four Way Review, Berkeley Fiction Review, and elsewhere.
+K-Yu Liu is a writer and educator from Beijing.
+She holds a dual-certificate MFA in Fiction Writing and Literary Translation from Columbia University, where she also taught creative writing, and a BA in English Literature from Smith College.
+Her fiction has appeared in Gulf Coast, The Common, Four Way Review, Berkeley Fiction Review, and elsewhere.
+She particularly enjoys helping students with literary analysis and with finding their voices when stuck.

 Holly Melgard is a poet, book designer, editor and holds a PhD in English from SUNY Buffalo.
 She has taught Introduction to Writing Composition, Introduction to Research Writing, Literature, and Creative Writing at the college level for over a decade.
 Her research interests include contemporary poetry, poetics, philosophy, computation and digital textuality.
 When consulting with students, she especially enjoys working on problems in research writing, integrating sources, brainstorming ideas, thesis development, reframing with topic and transition sentences, as well as spicing up introductions and conclusions.